 Adding a Nginx Vhost is to create folders and configurations for your website.
 If you want to use WordPress, access the menu and select #22 to add WordPress Nginx Vhost with Cache Plugin.
 Most of the time, you will be using this command to access the menu to do update.
 Type the command in your SSH below

 Now you can access the menu (as shown in the picture above), select option ‘2‘ if you’re hosting HTML files or select option 22 to use WordPress. e.g select #22 and the script will install WordPress, create database and folders for you.

 Wait until the WordPress Vhost installation to complete and exit the menu selecting option #24.
 You can browse to the following directory /home/nginx/domains/yourdomainname.com/public and to view all your WordPress source files.

 Wait for at least 24 hours for the DNS propagation and always use intoDNS.com to check for DNS issues.

 And… guess what?
 It’s all done!
 Now you have your super-FAST self-hosted WordPress blog on your own VPS server, and less worry with all the complicated Nginx rewrite rules.

 But of course, you can configure the server even further for optimization once you have mastered Nginx and CentOS.
 You can update the PHP to the latest 7.0.14 stable with Opcode Cache, update Nginx, optimize MySQL database, PHP-FPM and as well enable the ultimately powerful Nginx Pagespeed module which we will be covering in our next guide.

 Current LEMP Stack setup as below

-#Tips – For an unmanaged VPS setup, you always need to keep the server, scripts, applications and services updated with latest security patches, this is necessary tasks to do to keep your server updated all the time and secured.
+#Tips – For an unmanaged VPS setup, you always need to keep the server, scripts, applications, and services updated with the latest security patches, this is necessary tasks to do to keep your server updated all the time and secured.